 The reasons why you may call the o2 customer service lines include, but are absolutely not limited to;

-Of course, this list is not exhaustive, nor is it prescriptive.
+You will not find that this list is exhaustive, nor is it prescriptive.
 If you have a reason to call the o2 customer service number, and it isn’t on the list shown above, you shouldn’t hesitate – if you feel you have reason to call the number, call it!
-Similarly, if you are experiencing something shown on the list above, but you don’t want to call the o2 customer service number, don’t feel obligated to.
+Similarly, if you are experiencing something shown on the list above, but you don’t wish to call the o2 customer service number, don’t feel obligated to.
 Your choices are your own, and no-one should take them away from you, whether they’re about political autonomy and right to self-determination or whether or not to phone a telecoms company’s complaints line.

 The o2 head office is found in Slough, in Gloucestershire.
 As o2 is owned abroad by Spanish telecoms conglomerate juggernaut Telefonica, these Slough offices are the o2 global head office – placing o2 in immediate contrast with other major international telecoms companies like 3 or Hoop Mobile, which have secondary “Head” offices is the UK and their primary offices elsewhere – usually in countries like the United States of America (or “USA”), Monaco and the Republic of Ireland.

 This head office operates largely independently of the control and interactions of Telefonica, although it is ultimately answerable to its Spanish overlords.
 With this relatively higher degree of independence, o2 can set its own customer service practices and enforce them among its staff, which it also has the privilege of choosing.